cornellev/LiveTimingDash2023/README.md

 ![A screencap of the live timing dash, December 2023](src/assets/dash.png)

 ## Terminology
 **Server** : A piece of software that provides resources (such as data) on demand to the client.
-Handles client requests.
+Handles client requests. <br>
-**Client** : The user, the one making a request of the server.
+**Client** : The user, the one making a request of the server. <br>
-**Frontend** : The part of the website the user can view and interact with.
+**Frontend** : The part of the website the user can view and interact with. <br>
-**Backend** : The "behind-the-scenes" part of the website that handles fetching data and maintaining a connection with the server.
+**Backend** : The "behind-the-scenes" part of the website that handles fetching data and maintaining a connection with the server. <br>
-**DAQ (Data Auisition system)** : A piece of hardware that collects data about the vehicle and sends it to the server.
+**DAQ (Data Auisition system)** : A piece of hardware that collects data about the vehicle and sends it to the server. <br>
 **Mobile Dash** : Hosted on a phone that the driver of our vehicle carries with them.
-Displays up-to-date information about the car and posts this information to the live timing dash.
+Displays up-to-date information about the car and posts this information to the live timing dash. <br>
-**React TS** : A Typescript based library that provides functionality for building front-end interfaces.
+**React TS** : A Typescript based library that provides functionality for building front-end interfaces. <br>
-**Components** : The building blocks of React webpages; display an element on the screen and can provide interactivity.
+**Components** : The building blocks of React webpages; display an element on the screen and can provide interactivity. <br>
-**Typescript** : A type-safe version of Javascript.
+**Typescript** : A type-safe version of Javascript. <br>
 **HTML** : Stands for Hyper-Text Markup Language.
-The base language used to specify the layout of webpages.
+The base language used to specify the layout of webpages. <br>
 **CSS** : Stands for Cascading Style Sheets.
-A language that provides a way to specify the look of webpages.
+A language that provides a way to specify the look of webpages. <br>
 **TSX** : Allows the programmer to create HTML elements in Typescript.
-These elements can than be displayed in React components
+These elements can than be displayed in React components. <br>
-**Vite** : A tool that helps make development of front end projects easier.
+**Vite** : A tool that helps make development of front end projects easier. <br>
 **useEffect** : React's useEffect hook allows the user to run a piece of setup code  each time one of the specified variables (called dependcies, often connected to external systems, such as the server) changes.
 It runs a piece of setup code when the component is first loaded onto the page.
-After a dependency changes, a piece of cleanup code is run before the setup code reruns.
+After a dependency changes, a piece of cleanup code is run before the setup code reruns. <br>
-**useState** : Creates a variable and a function to update its value.
+**useState** : Creates a variable and a function to update its value. <br>

 # How To Use
 Steps: